-Joseph De Simone is an experienced, well-respected litigator whose practice is focused primarily on securities and regulatory disputes, internal corporate investigations, Sarbanes-Oxley compliance, complex arbitrations, and general corporate litigation.
+Joe is an experienced, well-respected litigator whose practice is focused primarily on securities and regulatory disputes, internal corporate investigations, Sarbanes-Oxley compliance, complex arbitrations and general corporate litigation.
 According to Chambers USA

-2007, Joseph “wins respect for a ‘business-oriented mentality’ that helps to ease the passage of SEC investigations and securities-related disputes. . . .
-‘He not only knows the law, he understands its impact.’”
+2015, Joe is a “highly regarded securities litigator” who is “well versed in a range of complex disputes” and “highlighted for his impressive client roster and expertise in cross-border work.”
+Previous editions have reported that Joe wins respect for a “business-oriented mentality” that helps to ease the passage of SEC investigations and securities-related disputes. . . . “he not only knows the law, he understands its impact.”

 As co-leader of Mayer Brown’s Securities Litigation and Corporate Governance Action group, Joseph represents corporate and individual clients across a broad spectrum of civil, criminal, and investigative cases.
 These include: